 LinkedIn, personal branding, SEO, websites, public relations, content and copywriting are essential pillars for every business in varying degrees.

 Let’s look at each of these pillars with tips to guide informed decisions.
 I will kick off from my specialisms of LinkedIn and personal branding followed by three other expert contributors.

-With 722 Million global and over 11M+ Australian LinkedIn members, any business not taking advantage of the platforms marketing opportunities is leaving money on the table.
+Updated – as of July 2021 there are now over 774 Million global and 12 Million Australian members.
+If a business is not taking advantage of the platforms marketing opportunities is leaving money on the table.
 And LinkedIn profiles are an essential asset being indexed on the first page of Google.

 A good operator will:

 - Have at least three years platform and training experience